ronheywood/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

        2. Change the FPITRAC\_USERNAME to be whatever the PiTrac user’s name is on the system.
 That line in the index.html file tells the java servlet where to find the json configuration file.
           1. Alternatively, you can just create a browser bookmark to point to the servlet with the correct filename
     6. Create the “.war” package for Tomee
+       1. cd \~WebAppDev   (if necessary)
+       2. Run the following from the command line:
           1.  mvn package
-       2. NOTE:  The first time this is performed, it will take a few minutes to gather up all the required packages from the internet
+       3. NOTE:  The first time this maven packaging is performed, it will take a few minutes to gather up all the required packages from the internet
-       3. This process will create a “golfsim.war” file in the “target” directory.
-That file will then have to be “deployed” into tomee by using the manager console at http://\<Pi-with-Tomee\>:8080/manager/html
+       4. This process will create a “golfsim.war” file in the “target” directory.
+That file will then have to be “deployed” into tomee either by moving the .war file into place, or by using the manager console at http://\<Pi-with-Tomee\>:8080/manager/html
+       5. Install (deploy) the PiTrac monitor servlet into tomee:
+          1. Tomee continually looks at its /opt/tomee/webapps directory for new /war files.
+So, to install the monitor software that was previously made using “mvn package”, simply copy the .war file in the “target” directory
+             1. You may have to sudo chmod 777 the /opt/tomee/webapps directory to be able to copy the file
+             2. Wait \~30 seconds for tomee to find the file and deploy it
+          2. Next, login from a web console:   http://\<Pi-with-Tomee\>:8080/manager/html
+             1. user-name/pwd is by default tomcat/tomcat
+             2. Check the list of
+       6. Alternatively, you can use the Tomee GUI to deploy
-       4. Copy the .war file to a place that is visible from where the browser is logged into the tomee console.
+          1. Copy the .war file to a place that is visible from where the browser is logged into the tomee console.
-       5. Select “Choose File” in the section in the console labeled “WAR file to deploy”.
+          2. Select “Choose File” in the section in the console labeled “WAR file to deploy”.
 Select the .war file and then wait a moment until it’s name is displayed.
 Then push the “Deploy” button.
-       6. In a moment, the “golfsim” app should show up on the list.
+          3. In a moment, the “golfsim” app should show up on the list.
 Click it.
+          4. Then, click on the “PiTrac Monitor” link that should appear.
+The “Test Monitor” link is a much simpler app that just checks for basic Tomee functionality.
        7. If you get a “HTTP Status 404 – Not Found” error, try:
           1. cd /opt/tomee/webapps
           2. sudo chmod \-R 777 golfsim
           3. sudo systemctl restart tomee  (the first error will ‘stick’ otherwise)
+       8. If you get “Could not connect to broker URL: tcp://10.0.0.65:61616.
+Reason: java.net.NoRouteToHostException: No route to host” it means that PiTrac can’t find the ActiveMQ system.
+In that case, change the following entry in the golf\_sim\_config.json to whatever the IP address is of the machine running activeMQ (and also Tomee).
+          1. "ipc\_interface": {
+          2.         "kWebActiveMQHostAddress": "tcp://10.0.0.41:61616",

 **Nice-to-Haves for an easy-to-use development environment**